Maghnie/docs/aedifion.io/gateway.md

 The edge device is connected to the internet.
 If a plant's automation network has no internet connection, it uses its second Ethernet adapter to connect to the Building Automation Network.

-The edge device operates fully plug-and-play from a customers perspective.
+The edge device operation is fully plug-and-play from the customer perspective.
 Once connected to the internet, the edge device connects to the aedifion.io platform where aedifion's staff take care of its configuration.

 ![](../.gitbook/assets/edgedevicebild.png)